phdye/smollm3-openwebui/doc/usage.md

 - The Ollama API will run at `http://localhost:11434`

 ## 5. Logs
-Detailed logs are written to `%LOCALAPPDATA%\smollm3_stack\logs`.
+Detailed logs are written to `%LOCALAPPDATA%\tomex\logs`.
 Each run creates a timestamped log file and updates `latest-log.txt` with the most recent path.

 ## 6. Re-running
 You can re-run the script at any time.
 It detects completed steps and skips them, making the process idempotent.